Abundant Futures

 KAAJAL MODI

 Kaajal joined Abundant Futures in April 2024 with Native Tongues, a project exploring the relationship between land, language, and food biodiversity.
 The project connects older Jèrriais speakers with migrant children learning the language to rediscover traditional practices of soil care and envision more generous relationships with other species.
 In partnership with L’Office du Jèrriais, Kaajal led six children on a seaweed foraging trip with Kazz Padidar, where they discovered seaweeds new to Jersey’s coastline, some of which lacked Jèrriais names.
-The children named these species, and their contributions will be reviewed by Société Jèrriais for inclusion in the official dictionary.
+The children named eight of these seaweeds, and their contributions were added in the official Jèrriais dictionary.

 Trudie Trox of Jersey Walk Adventures taught Kaajal how to forage and prepare seaweeds, which later inspired a Native Tongues dinner, featuring dishes like sea spaghetti and chocolate pudding set with Irish moss.
 Local Jèrriais band Meli Melo performed, and Emily de Gruchy shared the history of the traditional bachîn.